department-of-veterans-affairs/va.gov-cms/READMES/design-docs/redirects-strategy.md

 This [epic was planned and then dropped](https://github.com/department-of-veterans-affairs/va.gov-team/issues/503).
 This is another option that could be carried out, however in order to be effective it would have to:
 a) occur on every Content Release from the CMS.
-b) nginX or F5 would have to be able to remove old or altered redirects to keep them from conflicting with new or updated redirects  In other words it would have to support full CrUD operations and not just import.
+b) Nginx or F5 would have to be able to remove old or altered redirects to keep them from conflicting with new or updated redirects.
+In other words it would have to support full CRUD operations and not just import.

 **Pros/Cons**
 * +All redirects would be handled in one technical layer.